airpair/aws-lambda-stream-processing/post.md

 * Function runtime is limited to 60 seconds
 * Node.js is the only supported language
-* Maximum of 500MB storage and 1GB memory
+* Maximum of 500MB (ephemeral) storage and 1GB memory
 * Debugging involves a lot waiting for CloudWatch logs to show up
 * Only one Lambda trigger can exist per S3 bucket